danieldiamond/gitlab-analytics/README.md

 # Why open source BizOps within GitLab?

-## DevOps for BI, or "BIOps"
+## Business Intelligence with DevOps

-CI/CD tools like GitLab CI have all of the functionality needed to setup and maintain a Business Intelligence stack within an organization.
+Common CI/CD tools have all of the functionality needed to setup and maintain a Business Intelligence stack within an organization.
 They are able to periodically run a flexible array of software, and deploy to a set of environments.

 By leveraging a CI tool, there are a number of benefits:
-* "BI as Code", where the software and scripts required are checked in SCM with all attendant benefits: full version control, history, easy collaboration and reviews.
+* "BI as Code", where the software and scripts required are checked into SCM with the attendant benefits: full version control, history, easy collaboration and reviews.
-* CI systems also provide for easy frameworks for testing ELT changes, and notifications in the event of an issue
+* CI systems also provide easy frameworks for testing ELT changes and notifications in the event of an issue
 * Automated management of the BI environment means it is easy to make alterations, re-deploy in the event of an issue or outage, as well as provision new environments for different uses like a staging server.

 ## Premise